The National Allergy Research Center

 The Centre on Endocrine Disrupters (CEHOS)

-The Centre on Endocrine Disrupters (CEHOS) was established in 2008 and has received new funding for the period from 2018-2021.
-The centre is an interdisciplinary scientific network without walls.
+The Centre on Endocrine Disrupters (CEHOS) was established in 2008 The centre is an interdisciplinary scientific network without walls.
 The main purpose of the Centre is to build and gather new knowledge on endocrine disruptors with the focus on providing knowledge relevant for the preventive work of the authorities.
 The Centre also provides advice to the authorities in relation to endocrine disruptors e.g. identification of important knowledge gaps, proposals for future knowledge building activities and providing answers to specific questions in relation to endocrine disruptors.